 When you adopt a defined ethical framework for your team, you will make crucial decisions with more confidence, improve team collaboration, and increase productivity.
 However, ethical efforts should not stop with a code of ethics.
 As Cennydd Bowles writes in his book Future Ethics: “A code of ethics might be useful at the right time, but this isn’t a clear-cut ethical fix.“ Morality is a muscle that needs exercise.
-Great teams navigate ethics efficiently with trust, communication and consistent focus on ethical behaviour.
+Great teams navigate ethics efficiently with trust, communication, and consistent focus on ethical behavior.

-Diversity, equity, and inclusion (DEI) are considered as the three core societal values that make up a modern society.
+Diversity, equity, and inclusion (DEI) are considered the three core societal values that make up a modern society.
 Going by this, the world is still very far from modernity.
 Despite the consistent press for products that accommodate everyone, many products today are still polarising and echoing the exclusivity effect.
 For instance, most products out there are not made accessible to the blind and visually impaired.
 Diversity means involving people of all races, ethnic, cultural, and social backgrounds, genders, and sexual orientations.
 Equity means that everyone matters and is accorded equal opportunities and equal access to those opportunities.
 Inclusion means everybody’s needs are covered; no one gets left out.

 To build an ethical product, you should ensure that the product considers everyone and is made accessible to and usable by as many people as can be included and accommodated.
 Of course, you might not be able to make provision for 100% inclusivity, but you should always be aware of which user group is left out, why, and what can be done at some point to include them.
-Consider a new doctor robot being designed for skin problems diagnosis in the healthcare sector; ethics raises several questions, including, ‘will it work for people of all skin colours?’
+Consider a new doctor robot being designed for skin problems diagnosis in the healthcare sector; ethics raises several questions, including, ‘will it work for people of all skin colors?’

 How to ensure your products reflect DEI

-Woodrow Hartzog, a Professor of Law, Ethics, and Computer Science, argues that while design does allocate power between platforms and users, the allocation is never neutral nor equal.
-Rather, it is always tilted in favour of platforms and their owners.
+Woodrow Hartzog, a Professor of Law, Ethics, and Computer Science, argues that while the design does allocate power between platforms and users, the allocation is never neutral nor equal.
+Rather, it is always tilted in favor of platforms and their owners.
 “Control is illusory.
 It’s a bit of a shell game.
 That’s because the control we are given online is mediated, which means it cannot help but be engineered to produce particular results,” he says, talking about what data protection and data privacy really mean.
-Simply put, ethical design in modern technology is flawed.
+Simply put ethical design in modern technology is flawed.
 It is one reason big tech firms like Facebook and Google continue to suffer controversies.

 As a product owner, developer, or designer, how much power do you think should be allocated to the users?
 How far are you willing to go to empower them?
 Power here does not have to be an elephant that stands out conspicuously to the users.
 Instead, it could be the tiny and simple features and benefits they do not pay much attention to or might never even notice.
 For instance, it could be the extra layer of security your product has to protect the users.
 It could be transparency about how you collect the users’ data and what it is used for.
 It could be really allowing users to decide what to do with their data on your platform.

-The final aspect of this product-related 6-point ethical check is personal reflection.
+The final aspect of this product-related 6-point ethical check is a personal reflection.
 Would you ever sacrifice your ethical values and moral standards if needed?